 - Butter a 9×13 baking pan and set it aside.

 - In a medium bowl, mix the shredded carrots with brown sugar, vanilla, and cinnamon.
 Set aside.

 - In a bigger bowl, beat together the eggs with the granulated sugar until creamy and pale in color.

 - Add the oil and mix well.

-- Also, add the carrots mixture, pineapple and the walnuts.
+- Also, add the carrots mixture(do not drain the juices), pineapple, and walnuts.

 - Pour the batter into the prepared baking dish and bake for 30-40 minutes until the top of the cake is set and a toothpick inserted into the center of the cake comes out clean.

-- Remove from the oven, transfer to a wire rack, and allow it to cool completely in the pan.
+- Remove from the oven, transfer to a wire rack, and cool completely in the pan.
 Decorate with cream cheese and small pieces of candied orange peel.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a hand-held mixer, beat the cream cheese until smooth.

 - Add the butter and mix until well combined and smooth.
 Add the powdered sugar and vanilla extract and continue mixing until fully combined, scraping down the sides of the bowl as needed.